 How am I supposed to react in a situation when a woman beats me in public for no fault of mine?
 There are 3 ways I can think of today and all of them seem pointless:

-I could lodge a formal complaint against her (if I could first prove that I didn’t intentionally fall on her or “try to molest her”) which would again make me look bad as her defense will be that she was just defending herself.
+I could lodge a formal complaint against her (if I could first prove that I didn’t intentionally fall on her or “try to molest her”) which would again make me look bad as her defence will be that she was just defending herself.
 (More than enough for any court to throw out the case.)
 Here too the media will happily drag me into a debate, with an article that will be possibly headlined, ‘Woman taken to court for merely defending herself’.

 She can file an opposing case to counter my case.
 And can actually get me arrested without the tiniest shred of evidence.
 A few good people stepped up to back me in the station; guess how many of those good people will be my witnesses in court.
 And guess what… She doesn’t need any witnesses to back her story!